 How To Tell if Someone Is a Cocaine Addict

-Cocaine is a stimulant and speeds up the whole body.
+Cocaine is a stimulant that speeds up the whole body.
 The way it is ingested determines how quickly the effects are felt.
 The individual will have a higher body temperature, blood pressure, and heart rate within a short time.
 They may appear to be excited because they are talking or moving faster.
 Most who are using cocaine regularly will not eat or sleep much.
 But how do you tell if someone is a cocaine addict or simply used one time?
 Those who use cocaine regularly will often experience psychological symptoms such as paranoia, increased anger, rage, and even psychosis.
 You may also witness a cycle of binging and purging with the individual being up for days and then sleeping for days.
 This binge and purge cycle often occurs because of the intense cravings produced by cocaine use

 Hows To Get Someone Help With a Cocaine Addiction